graelo/tmux-copyrat/README.md

 | <kbd>6</kbd>     | IPv6 addresses                         | `6`               |
 | <kbd>space</kbd> | All patterns                           |                   |

-If you want additional patterns, you can provide them via the `--custom-pattern` command line option (short option: `-X`), see [CONFIGURATION.md].

 ## The `copyrat` companion executable

-The central binary of this crate is `tmux-copyrat`, however there is also the `copyrat` executable.
-It simply provides the same functionality, without any tmux dependency or integration.
+The central binary of this crate is `tmux-copyrat`, however there is also the `copyrat` executable which provides the same functionality minus any tmux dependency or integration and instead reads from stdin.

 You can use `copyrat` to search a span of text that you provide to stdin.